 And if starting + growing your email list with your dream customers totally befuddles you, then I have a free thing to walk you through it all step-by-step. :-)

-I created the Ignite Your List challenge just for you and it's got a 4-part video masterclass series, specific action steps and extra bonus content all delivered straight to your inbox, baby!
+I created the Ignite Your List training series just for you and it's got a 4-part video masterclass series, specific action steps and extra bonus content all delivered straight to your inbox, baby!

 How to create the perfect freebie to provide value and attract the RIGHT people to your business (and straight onto your email list!) ;-)